Adversarial Bandits with Knapsacks: High-probability algorithm for

 For a given end-time $\tau$, the average outcome matrix $\bvM_\tau$ from \eqref{eq:adv-average-M} is estimated as

 Finally, we plug this estimate into \eqref{eq:adv-average-M} and define

 For the analysis, we will assume that the primal algorithm does some uniform exploration:

-\begin{theorem} Consider \AdvBwK with $K$ arms, $d$ resources, time horizon $T$, and budget $B$; assume $B > 4\, T^{3/4}$.
+\begin{theorem} Consider \AdvBwK with $K$ arms, $d$ resources, time horizon $T$, and budget $B$.
+Let $\delta>0$ be the failure probability parameter.
+Assume that $B > 5 K \, T^{3/4} \log(2T^2)$.
 Suppose that one of the arms is a \emph{null arm} that has zero reward and zero resource consumption.
-Let $\delta>0$ be the failure probability parameter.

 Consider Algorithm~\ref{alg:LagrangianBwKAdvHighP} with parameters $\kappa = 2$ and $\gamma_0 = T^{-1/4}$.
 Assume that each algorithm $\ALG_j$, $j\in \{1,2\}$, satisfies the regret bound \eqref{eq:prelims-regret-weak} with payoff range $[\rmin,\rmax] = [-\tfrac{T}{B}+1, 2]$ and regret term $R_\delta(T) = R_{j,\delta}(T)$.
 Assume that the primal algorithm $\ALG_1$ satisfies \eqref{eq:hp-explore} with parameter $\gamma \geq T^{-1/4}$.